-End, an installation by Christina Reihill, explored the nature, questions and desires of soul, through the life, work and death of the celebrated American writer Dorothy Parker.
+‘Wit’s End’ is the latest installation by Christina Reihill, which explores the nature, questions and desires of soul, through the life, work and death of the celebrated American writer Dorothy Parker.